ligenchang/terraform_bootcamp/README.md

 ### The Anatomy of a Terraform Plan:
 Before executing terraform plan, Terraform compares the current state of your infrastructure to the desired state defined in your configuration files.
 It then categorizes the impending changes into three primary actions:

-`To Add`: Resources that will be created.
+- `To Add`: Resources that will be created.
-`To Change`: Resources that will be modified.
+- `To Change`: Resources that will be modified.
-`To Destroy`: Resources that will be removed.
+- `To Destroy`: Resources that will be removed.

-Let's dive into practical scenarios where Terraform's plan feature proves invaluable:
+Let's dive into practical scenarios where Terraform's plan feature:

 #### Example 1: Adding a New AWS EC2 Instance:
 Suppose you're tasked with adding a new AWS EC2 instance to your infrastructure.
-Before executing any Terraform commands, run `terraform plan` to preview the changes:
+Before executing any Terraform commands, run `terraform plan` to preview the changes.
+You can see from this plan, terraform is about create one aws instace based on the resource definition in configruation files.

 ```
   + resource "aws_instance" "app_server" {